SigveLan/Master/README.md

 - Filter the genome data using exon_filter_model.py using the general metabolic model not tissue specific model.
   This removes all data for genes not in the model as those are not useful anyways.

-#### Filter SNPs using individual data:

-- This data will then just be a list of SNPs

 #### Running the SNP filter

-- Tho run the main SNP filter: main_filter.py
+- To run the main SNP filter: main_filter.py
     - Input is a list of SNPs
     - For this to work the input will need to be in a certain format.
     - Multiprocessing is available for the filer, whic hcan be useful for large inpput files.